Best Toddler Snacks

 If you’ve already tested your toddler for nut allergies and determined that they won’t cause any reaction, the best way to feed your toddler peanut butter or any other nut butter is to spread it very thinly on bite-sized pieces of bread or soft fruits.
 Never give your toddler globs or spoonfuls of peanut butter, and remember that peanut butter is still a choking hazard even for adults.

-Best Toddler Snacks
+Best Snacks for Toddlers

-Even if your toddler is really active, remember that their tummy is still tiny compared to an adult’s—they only need about 1,000 to 1,400 calories a day.
+Even if your toddler is really active, their tummy is still tiny compared to an adult’s—they only need 1,000 to 1,400 total calories per day (about 36 calories per pound per day).
 So don’t overload their plates at meals, and keep their snack size to about what would fit inside a snack cup.
+And be sure to keep everything bite-sized (toddler bites, not grown-up bites), no bigger than one to two centimeter slices or half-inch chunks.

 Fruits